News

 © House of Commons, The White House

 After Parliament’s rare Saturday sitting to pass the Steel Industry (Special Measures) Bill with minimal scrutiny, we explore concerns about rushed legislation and unchecked ministerial powers.
-Speaker Lindsay Hoyle faces criticism for allegedly protecting Keir Starmer at PMQs.
+The Speaker Sir Lindsay Hoyle faces criticism for allegedly protecting Keir Starmer at PMQs.
 Meanwhile, as MPs and Peers move to block a possible Trump address to Parliament during his second UK State Visit, we discuss who controls invitations to speak and where on the parliamentary estate.

 After an extraordinary Saturday recall of Parliament to rush through emergency legislation aimed at saving the steel industry, Ruth and Mark reflect on how scrutiny of the Steel Industry (Special Measures) Bill was sacrificed for speed.
 No amendments were debated—let alone voted on—even though the Bill handed sweeping new powers to Business Secretary Jonathan Reynolds.

-Meanwhile, Speaker Lindsay Hoyle is under growing pressure.
-Critics accuse him of shielding Sir Keir Starmer by refusing to call outspoken backbenchers like Dianne Abbott and Rosie Duffield during Prime Minister’s Questions—even when they were central to the exchanges between the party leaders.
+Meanwhile, the Speaker Sir Lindsay Hoyle is under growing pressure.
+Critics accuse him of shielding Sir Keir Starmer by refusing to call outspoken backbenchers like Diane Abbott and Rosie Duffield during Prime Minister’s Questions—even when they were central to the exchanges between the party leaders.
 Channelling Bond villain Auric Goldfinger, Mark quips that the first time may have been happenstance, the second coincidence, but a third could look suspiciously like enemy action.

 Still, the Speaker showed little reaction when Kemi Badenoch claimed the Prime Minister “didn’t have the balls” to confront trans activists—remarks that would likely have earned an ordinary MP a swift rebuke.
 Will the Leader of the Opposition be quietly warned to mind her language?